Method of Moments for Estimation of Noisy Curves: Proof of Proposition

 \begin{lem} Let $C(t)$, $\Gamma(t)$ be parametric curves such that $\|C(t) - \Gamma(t)\|\leq 1/3$ and $\|C(t)\|,\|\Gamma(t)\|\leq 1$ for all $t\in[0,1]$.
 With $\rho(C,\Gamma)$ as defined in (\ref{eqn:curve-dist}), we have the upper bound

 \end{lem} \begin{proof} Using Jensen's inequality, we compute

 \end{proof}

-We are now ready to prove Proposition \ref{prop:main-chi2-bd}. \begin{proof}[Proof (of Proposition \ref{prop:main-chi2-bd})] Writing out the definition of the $\chi^2$ divergence, we have { } In line 5, we are using the fact that $\inner{x}{y}^k = \inner{x^{\otimes k}}{y^{\otimes k}}$, where $\inner{\cdot}{\cdot}$ denotes the Frobenius inner product for tensor arguments.
+We are now ready to prove Proposition \ref{prop:main-chi2-bd}. \begin{proof}[Proof (of Proposition \ref{prop:main-chi2-bd})] Writing out the definition of the $\chi^2$ divergence and using the fact that $\sigma\geq 1$, we have { } In line 3, $\lesssim$ denotes inequality up to a universal constant (in our case, $e^{1/2}$).
+In line 5, we are using the fact that $\inner{x}{y}^k = \inner{x^{\otimes k}}{y^{\otimes k}}$, where $\inner{\cdot}{\cdot}$ denotes the Frobenius inner product for tensor arguments.
 In the penultimate line we are using the fact that the moments match up to order $\ell-1$. \end{proof}